-The Administration for Children and Families (ACF), Administration on Children, Youth and Families (ACYF), Family and Youth Services Bureau (FYSB) supports organizations and communities that work every day to reduce the risk of youth homelessness, adolescent pregnancy, and domestic violence.
-FYSB works toward a future in which all of the nation's youth, individuals, and families - no matter what challenges they may face - can live healthy, productive, violence-free lives.
-FYSB's Runaway and Homeless Youth (RHY) Program is accepting applications for the Street Outreach Program (SOP).
-The purpose of the SOP is to provide prevention and intervention services to runaway, homeless, and street youth who have been subjected to, or are at-risk of being subjected to, sexual abuse, sexual exploitation, and severe forms of trafficking in persons.
+The Administration for Children and Families (ACF), Administration on Children, Youth and Families (ACYF), Family and Youth Services Bureau (FYSB) supports organizations and communities that work every day to end youth homelessness, adolescent pregnancy, and domestic violence.
+FYSB works toward a future in which all of the nation's youth, individuals, and families-no matter what challenges they may face - can live healthy, productive, violence-free lives.
+FYSB's Division of Runaway and Homeless Youth (RHY) is accepting applications for the Street Outreach Program (SOP).
+The purpose of the SOP is to provide prevention and intervention services to street youth and young adults who have runaway, and are experiencing homelessness, and have been subjected to, or are at-risk of being subjected to, sexual abuse, sexual exploitation, and severe forms of trafficking in persons.